MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 ### Feature flags

+> [!IMPORTANT]
+> The `f-IFrameAuth=true` flag is required for the iframe to work.
+The other flags are optional.

-The hosting application may want to control certain aspects of the user experience.
+The hosting app may want to control certain aspects of the user experience.
 For example, hide the connection pane, or disable connecting to other clusters.
 For this scenario, the web explorer supports feature flags.

 A feature flag can be used in the URL as a query parameter.
-To disable adding other clusters, use https://dataexplorer.azure.com/?f-ShowConnectionButtons=false in the hosting application.
+To disable adding other clusters, use https://dataexplorer.azure.com/?f-ShowConnectionButtons=false in the hosting app.

 | setting | Description | Default Value |
 |---|---|---|